NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/getting-started/index.md

 ::::

-You can run it using `hardhat run`
+You can run it using `hardhat run`:

 ::::tabsgroup{options="TypeScript,JavaScript"}